 Golf pro to take over pro shop hiring duties under proposed new contract

-The Amsterdam Common Council approved a resolution at Tuesday’s meeting authorizing the mayor to negotiate and sign a new contract with Amsterdam Municipal Golf Course Pro Joe Morendo.
-According to Mayor Michael Villa, the new one-year contract will allocate city funds for Morendo to hire his own staff for the pro shop rather than utilize city employees.
+The Amsterdam Common Council approved a resolution at Tuesday’s meeting authorizing the mayor to negotiate and sign a new contract with Amsterdam Municipal Golf Course Pro Joe Merendo.
+According to Mayor Michael Villa, the new one-year contract will allocate city funds for Merendo to hire his own staff for the pro shop rather than utilize city employees.

 “So whatever he does with that amount of money that’s in his contract, that’s up to him.
 If he wants to pay an assistant pro for x amount of dollars and three other people, that’s his prerogative.
 But we’re not going to be responsible for the four people that are [currently] staffing the pro shop,” said Villa.

 “We save on unemployment [insurance], we save on the contract itself,” he added.

 The details of the contract have yet to be finalized.

 Villa said he expects this year to be Merendo’s last year as golf pro.

 Alderman Jim Martuscello spoke in support of the measure and said that the four staff members currently cost the city nearly $50,000.

 Controller warns city health insurance budget nearly depleted